jonathan-odonnell/milestone-project-4/README.md

 8. As a customer, I want to be able to easily enter the departure date, departure airport and number of guests when making a booking.

     - The booking form is clearly highlighted on the holiday details pages.
-    - Here the customer can enter their departure date, departure airport and the number of guests for their booking.
+    - Here the customer can select their departure date using the datepicker and enter their departure airport and the number of guests for their booking.

 9. As a customer, I want to be able to easily select extras and their quantities when making a booking